 Congratulations!
 Now that you have connected a data source, configured a target database, and run a successful pipeline for the dataset, we are now ready to analyze the data!

 The Analyze page contains an interactive user interface to allow you to dynamically build queries and visualize your data.
+By default, it will run a standard report.

-Now, let's explore and analyze our
+Now, you can explore and analyze the

 When we find an analysis that we want to reference in the future, we can easily do this by creating a report.
 This can be accomplished by clicking on the